Updated August 2023

-That’s our goal, isn’t it?
-To find tenants who enjoy our vacation rental home, are respectful of it, leave it in good condition, and will want to return?
+That’s the goal, isn’t it?
+To find tenants who enjoy our vacation rental home, are respectful of it, leave it in good condition, and will want to return.
 But how is this best accomplished?

 Step one is simple:

-While an initial email correspondence is fine, there’s nothing like a phone chat to establish a rapport and a sense of mutual trust.
-By “trust,” I mean that you want to trust that your guests will care for your home as if it were theirs.
-And your guests want to trust that what you tell them about your property is an honest and accurate representation of the home they are choosing to for their vacation.
+While email correspondence is fine, there is nothing like a phone conversation to establish a rapport and build trust.
+By “trust,” I mean that you want to trust that your guests will care for your home as if it were theirs, and your guests want to trust that you are presenting an honest and accurate representation of the home they are choosing to for their vacation.
 In short, a phone call is the best way to reassure the both of you that your home is indeed a good fit for them.

-Keep the conversation natural and ask friendly, yet leading, questions such as, “Have you been to [your town] before?
-If so, are you familiar with our location?”
+Keep the conversation natural and ask leading, yet friendly, questions such as, “Have you been to [your town] before?
+If so, are you familiar with the location of our home?”
 It’s important for you to know the makeup of their party (number of adults and number of ages of children).
 Also, what are they looking for in a rental?
 Do they want an informal beach house with casual furniture?
 Do they want a luxurious home with all the modern amenities?
 Do they want a quiet area or one with lots of activities?
 Does your home and setting seem to have what they are looking for?
 Assure them that it’s important to you that your home is a good fit for their needs.
-If they’re not familiar with your area, they may make some assumptions that don’t match reality, so it’s important to tell them as much as you can about your immediate setting, your town, and its surroundings.
+If they’re not familiar with your area, they may make some assumptions that don’t match reality.
+So, it’s important to tell them as much as you can about the immediate setting, the town, and its surroundings.

 You want to start off on the right foot and set reasonable expectations.
 Be open and honest with potential renters about your home and its setting.
-Is it on a fairly busy road?
+Is it on a busy road?
 Some renters won’t mind, but others definitely will.
-Do you have a spiral staircase that might be difficult for children or older people?
+Do you have a spiral staircase that might not be conducive for small children?
+Is the home handicap accessible?
 Let them know.
-Is that “fourth bedroom” really an open loft?
-Don’t hide these details.
-In my experience, disclosing any potential issues gives vacationers a greater sense of trust that they won’t encounter any surprises when they arrive, and they are usually very grateful for your honesty.
-Manage their expectations: there’s nothing worse than having a tenant show up and be disappointed in your home.
-They could accuse you of misrepresentation, or worse yet, demand their money back.
-It has happened!
+Is that “fourth bedroom” an open loft?
+Don’t be afraid to be honest.
+Disclosing any potential issues gives vacationers a greater sense of trust that they won’t encounter any surprises when they arrive.
+Your guests will be grateful for it.
+There’s nothing worse than having a guest show up only to be disappointed by the flaws that were never disclosed.
+Avoid accusations of misrepresentation by disclosing any potential pain points.

-Occasionally, I get a phone call from a homeowner who has had an unfortunate experience with a renter and says to me, “I had a bad feeling about them from the very beginning.”
-If you get the sense that your home is not appropriate for a particular party, do not agree to rent to them.
-It is not worth the risk.
+Occasionally, we get a phone call from an owner who has had an unfortunate experience with a guest and says, “I had a bad feeling about them from the very beginning.”
+Trust your instincts.
+If you get the sense that your home is not the right fit for a particular vacationer, do not be afraid to say no. It is not worth the risk.
 Be prepared to offer firm but diplomatic reasons for not renting to them.
 If possible, provide them with reasons why they might not want to rent your home, and move on to the next inquiry.